GluuFederation/docs-oxd-prod/docs/sources/configuration/h2/index.md

-# Using H2 storage oxd
+# Using H2 storage in oxd

 ## H2 configuration in oxd